top of page

 Disclaimer

-This website and book are published with the understanding that the author and/or BLAZE LLC assume no legal responsibility for the completeness or accuracy of this information, nor for any injuries or damages incurred while attempting any of the activities or visiting any of the destinations described within it.
+This website and book are published with the understanding that the author assumes no legal responsibility for the completeness or accuracy of this information, nor for any injuries or damages incurred while attempting any of the activities or visiting any of the destinations described within it.
 The text is based on information available at the time of publication.
 Paddle, camp and adventure at your own risk.

 bottom of page